stoating/usermanager-overkill/readme.md

 Other goals include:

-- Make it painfully easy to start developing a 'fully-loaded' clojure web application which you have _full access_ to and _complete control_ over.
+- Make it painfully easy to start developing a 'fully-loaded' clojure-centric web application which you have _full access_ to and _complete control_ over from the beginning.

 - Make it painfully easy to locally build and deploy the same application, keeping the dev and prod environments as similar as possible.